NASCAR rules and regulations: Car livery

 Outside of these requirements, teams may design the car and place sponsor logos in NASCAR-approved locations, and must submit all paint and graphics schemes and all sponsor identity to NASCAR in advance for approval.
 One paint scheme requirement for example is that both the driver and passenger side of the car must share the same color pattern, though the front and rear may be different colors.
-This safety rule, to avoid confusion for spotters, NASCAR officials, and other drivers, was brought into light in October 2014 at Talladega, when Terry Labonte's Go FAS Racing team painted his 32 car in two different color schemes as a tribute to the two-time champion, but prior to NASCAR approval.
+This safety rule, to avoid confusion for spotters, NASCAR officials, and other drivers, was brought into light in October 2014 at Talladega, when Terry Labonte's Go Fas Racing team painted his 32 car in two different color schemes as a tribute to the two-time champion, but prior to NASCAR approval.
 NASCAR allowed the team to retain the scheme for knock-out qualifying, but forced them to match the two sides for the race.
-However, by 2016, it seems that NASCAR has either quietly removed this rule or allowed teams to race with a split-side scheme as long as they got the permission to do so, as seen with John Hunter Nemechek's 8 truck in the 2016 American Ethanol E15 225 and both the 3 and 31 cars of RDV Compétition during the 2016 NASCAR Whelen Euro Series.
+However, by 2016, it seems that NASCAR has either quietly removed this rule or allowed teams to race with a split-side scheme as long as they got the permission to do so, as seen with John Hunter Nemechek's No. 8 truck in the 2016 American Ethanol E15 225 and both the 3 and 31 cars of RDV Compétition during the 2016 NASCAR Whelen Euro Series.

 Teams apply to NASCAR for the use of a car number, and pay for the rights to the number's likeness.
 NASCAR legally owns and controls all rights to car numbers.
 When drivers change teams, the team owner usually retains the number.
 Unlike in other series, such as the former IROC Series, there is no provision for the defending series champion or the points leader to adopt car number 1; it is available to any team.
 Only one number, No. 61, in the Whelen Modified Tour, has been retired, in memory of nine-time series champion Richie Evans, who was killed at Martinsville Speedway practicing for the final race of the 1985 season.
 Other historically significant numbers have been ceremoniously retired, except with the permission of the driver or team owner.
 The number 3 for example, used by Dale Earnhardt and his car owner Richard Childress, has been unofficially retired for all teams and drivers except for an Earnhardt or Childress family member (Kaz Grala became the first driver who was not part of either family to drive a number 3 car when Austin Dillon missed the 2020 Go Bowling 235 due to a positive COVID-19 test), with Childress paying a licensing fee while the number was out of circulation from 2001 to 2013.
 In other instances, a number has been relinquished due to a sponsor leaving a team.
 After the 2002 season, Robert Yates Racing switched from their longtime number 28 to 38 after sponsor Texaco-Havoline ceased their sponsorship.